raspberrypilearning/memory/en/step_2.md

 --- hints ---
 --- hint ---
 Add
-a `delete all of sequence`{:class="blockdata"} to first delete all the items on the list, and then add a  `repeat`{:class="blockcontrol"} block that adds five random numbers to the list.
+a `delete all of sequence`{:class="block3variables"} to first delete all the items on the list, and then add a  `repeat`{:class="block3control"} block that adds five random numbers to the list.
 --- /hint ---
 --- hint ---